tayloraswift/swift-png/doc/pngerrors.md

 ### Enumeration Cases

 #### `case FileError(String)`
-> MaxPNG was unable to open the PNG file.
+> MaxPNG was unable to open the PNG file stream.
 The associated value contains the path to the unreadable file.

 #### `case FiletypeError`
 > The file is not a PNG file.

 #### `case IncompleteChunkError`
-> MaxPNG was unable to read from the file the number of bytes the chunk declared itself as having.
+> MaxPNG was unable to read from the file stream the number of bytes the chunk declared itself as having.

 #### `case UnexpectedCriticalChunkError(String)`
 > MaxPNG encountered an unrecognized [critical chunk](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html#Chunk-naming-conventions).
 The associated value contains the name of the chunk.